AI agents are often described as complex or experimental. But in practice, they are engineered systems with clear roles and limits.

 These blend the thoughtful planning of deliberative agents with the prompt responses of reactive agents.
 Hybrid agents work strategically because they can recall prior events and forecast results, but they can respond quickly when necessary (for safety or urgency).

-A great example of a hybrid agent is DevOps tool called CI/CD (Continuous Integration/Continuous Deployment).
+A great example of a hybrid agent is a DevOps tool called CI/CD (Continuous Integration/Continuous Deployment).
 Its automated pipelines instantly trigger actions when code changes, which means they’re reactive.
 Simultaneously, they analyze deployment patterns or past events to anticipate and resolve future integration issues, which means they’re also deliberative.

 Planning your AI agent development strategy